Murdock135/NewSecondBrain/Work/P-AgenticSystem/Dive/Tasks.md

 - [ ] #task implement qa streaming https://js.langchain.com/docs/how_to/qa_streaming/
 - [ ] #task create a script to extract raw poultry sampling data
 - [ ] #task Write READMEs for the datasets on huggingface. #discuss
-- [ ] #task Write a README.md on how to use data.
-Explain who to request access from, how to use the data and where to keep results in.
-- [ ] #task create list of important variables (written in notepad)

 # Archived